 ✔ Potential compressor damage

-A refrigerant leak can be costly—if levels are low, a technician should check for leaks before refilling to prevent ongoing issues.
+A refrigerant leak can be costly.
+If levels are low, a technician should check for leaks before refilling to prevent ongoing issues.

 Proper ventilation prevents stale air, excess humidity, and allergen buildup.
 To ensure optimal indoor air quality: